Monday, February 14th, 2022

 CISOs need to brief the board with the organization’s top objectives and how they are directly supporting them, the conversation will be much more productive.

-6. Be ready for the questions your board will definitely ask
+6. Be ready for your board and cybersecurity questions they will definitely ask

-It is very unlikely that your board will ask basic questions like: How secure are we?
+It is very unlikely that your board and the cybersecurity questions they will ask will be basic like: How secure are we?
 Why do we need more money for security, when we just approved X last year?

 The questions they ask will be much more specific and precise.
 Focus on areas such as – Revenue/mission, cost (future cost avoidance and immediate decrease in operating expenses) and risks.